-Key in airport efficiency: the master plan
+Key to airport efficiency: the master plan

-Once the master plan is determined, the facility development programs can be organized in phases, allowing modular incremental growth.
-The initial development is usually contained within a 10-year rolling capital expenditure (CAPEX) program.
-IATA also works on the viability of the plan in consultation with the involved parties.
-This exercise is essential in determining the potential impact on airport charges.
+The major elements of an initial development scheme are usually contained in a 10-year rolling capital expenditure (CAPEX) program.
+IATA helps to validate the strategy and resulting development plan in consultation with the involved parties.
+This exercise is essential in determining the affordability of the plan in terms of costs, benefits and the overall impact on airport charges.

 Priorities & work program

 ||Airline priorities and IATA's work program are determined at Regional Airport Steering Group meetings in consultation with member airlines, as well as meetings with the IATA Financial Committee.|